superglue-ai/.github/profile/README.md

 ## 🤝 contributions

-we want you to chime in and build with us.
+we love your contributions. feel free to chime in and build with us.

 check our [open superglue issues](https://github.com/superglue-ai/superglue/issues) and [open superglue pull requests](https://github.com/superglue-ai/superglue/pulls) for more information.